- This event has passed.

 By the end of this program, attendees will be able to:

-– Provide basic descriptions of Muni and SF Paratransit programs and services offered for older adults and people with disabilities
+– Provide basic descriptions of the following: Muni and SF Paratransit programs, which include at least two associated services offered for older adults and people with disabilities

 – Assess at least two other transportation options within the City and County of San Francisco, which are appropriate for older adults and people with disabilities.

 Kate Fitzpatrick, Mobility Management Specialist, SF Paratransit, Transdev / Intelliride

 After more than 30 years in corporate relationship management, Kate brought her skills, experience and passion for assisting older adults and people with disabilities to SF Paratransit.
 Kate initially learned all about SF Paratransit’s offerings during her first two years as the Taxi Compliance Monitor, and assisting with Quality Service phone support.
 She also presented the SF Paratransit Debit Card & IVR Payment Process module at SFMTA’s bi-monthly New Taxi Driver Training classes.
 Additionally, Kate created and presented the Rider Orientation session for riders and caregivers weekly at SF Paratransit.
 Since then, Kate broadened her Quality Service support by becoming the first Mobility Management Specialist at the SF Paratransit Mobility Management Center.
 The Center’s goal is to empower older adults and people with disabilities – as well as associated providers – by making them aware of their transportation options so that they can make the best decisions for their travel needs.
 Kate’s Quality Service phone support has also expanded to include free individual information and referral assistance, when she isn’t out in the community delivering presentations to groups of older adults, people with disabilities and providers.

 Date: Tuesday, January 28, 2020, 12:30 p.m. – 1:30 p.m.
 Doors to the training will open at noon.
 The program will begin on time, so please be prompt.